swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 program `which` tells you the location of a particular program.
 For
 example:

-    which ls
+    which rm

-Will return "/bin/ls".
-Thus, we can see that `ls` is a program that sits inside of the `/bin` directory.
+Will return "/bin/rm".
+Thus, we can see that `rm` is a program that sits inside of the `/bin` directory.
 Now enter:

     which find